Waste and Recycling

 Will my recycling bin collection be at the same time of day as before?

-Until the new service beds in it is anticipated that collections will take longer than usual and some collections may take place in the evening.
+Until the service beds in it is anticipated that collections will take longer than usual and some collections may take place in the evening.
 Please leave your recycling and rubbish out until it is collected, only contact us the day after to report a missed collection.

-The new service will be available for all flats throughout the district.
-Communal bins will be replaced to match the new service by the end of July 2012, so residents in flats will be able to recycle the same items as everyone else in the district.
+The service will be available for all flats throughout the district.
+Communal bins will be replaced to match the service by the end of July 2012, so residents in flats will be able to recycle the same items as everyone else in the district.

 Why do we have to separate the materials into two different containers?

 The improved recycling service is being delivered at no additional cost.
 This has been achieved because we have split paper, cardboard and cartons from the other items.
 These are classed as high value items and the income received for these offsets the cost of the service.

 I don’t have enough space.
 Where do I put my wheelie-bin?

 As the wheelie-bins make the service more efficient and cost-effective we would ask that all residents try to accommodate the new wheelie-bins.
 We have already identified households across the district that will not be able to accommodate a wheelie-bin, either due to space and storage issues or because their road is too narrow for a collection lorry to get down.
 These people have been contacted directly and will be given a durable recycling bag instead of a wheelie-bin.
 At the beginning of May, the council contacted all households informing them whether they were due to receive a bin or a bag.

 I find my local site very convenient and use it frequently.
 Is it true that the council is considering reducing the number of recycling banks it operates?

 Yes.
 In conjunction with the start of the service, the number of recycling banks will be reduced.
 These sites will be bigger and conveniently located throughout the district to ensure they remain close to residents; however, it is likely that some residents may have to travel further to use them.
 But as you will be able to recycle cardboard, cartons and plastic packaging at home this should make it easier for you.